Spectrum Information Technologies: Growth (1985–1988)

 Spectrum posted losses in both fiscal years 1984 and 1985.
 In August 1985, Spectrum made their first major business transaction when they signed an agreement with Ameritech Cellular, allowing Ameritech to resell the Bridge and the Span to their subscribers.
 In late 1985, Spectrum negotiated with CompuServe, the largest online service provider at the time, to install Span units at CompuServe's data centers across the United States.
 By February 1986, five of CompuServe's data centers had the Span installed.
 By April 1986, when the number of mobile phones in use reached 250,000, Spectrum had an installed base of 1,200 cellular modems among the public, most being used on a trial basis.
 Their Dallas headquarters meanwhile employed 21 people.

 After 1986, interest in Spectrum's cellular modems grew rapidly, and the company began talks with multiple cellular providers to provide Spectrum's equipment at MSTOs as a value-add for their customers.
 By 1989, a total of 54 cellular providers and 43 online service providers had offices equipped with Spectrum's technologies.
-In addition to the cash flow from these deals, Spectrum's business with these cellular providers error helped them to refine their error detection and correction protocols.
+In addition to the cash flow from these deals, Spectrum's business with these cellular providers helped them to refine their error detection and correction protocols.
 In 1987, Spectrum secured the first patent on their protocols.
 Collectively these protocols were eventually codified in 1988 as SPCL and licensed to other cellular modem manufacturers.
 It saw use in the ITC 286 CAT, the first ever laptop with a built-in cellular modem, released in late 1988 by Intelligence Technology Corporation, who were also based in Dallas.

 While Spectrum had little difficulty convincing telecommunications companies about the relevance of their products, the company were met with reluctance by computer hardware resellers, who associated cellular technology exclusively with voice calls and not data communication.
 In a bid to get closer to these resellers, in July 1987 the company conducted its first acquisition with USSI, a Dallas-based computer hardware and software reseller.
 They followed suit in March 1989 when they acquired Dealer Service Business Systems, a system integrator of laptops for salespeople and other field workers, based in Moline, Illinois.